 What is a Keto diet?

-A ketogenic diet is popularly known as keto diet.
-It is a popular and proven effective dieting scheme worldwide, where dieters are suggested to reduce their carbohydrate consumption and instead they need to focus on their protein and fat intake.
+A ketogenic diet is popularly known as the Keto diet.
+It is a popular and proven effective dieting scheme worldwide.
+Dieters are suggested to reduce their carbohydrate consumption and instead focus on protein and fat intake.
 However, the diet recommends using quality fat, which abundant ghee contains.

 The Keto diet gained popularity due to its ability to lose body fat quickly.
-People suffering from obesity or with excess unwanted body fat, may see great benefits from trying out a Keto diet, provided there is no history of heart disease or hypertension.
+People suffering from obesity or excess and unwanted body fat may see significant benefits from trying out a Keto diet, provided the dieter has no history of heart disease or hypertension.

 This diet is based on the theory of ketosis, where the human body doesn’t use the Citric Acid Cycle due to a lack of glucose from carbohydrates.
-So essentially the Keto diet is a high-fat, high-protein and low-carb diet, the reduction of carbohydrates induces the state of ketosis.
-As quality fat intake is a vital issue of this diet and both ghee and butter contain loads of fats, the question of butter vs. ghee is an important issue for the users.
+So essentially, the Keto diet is a high-fat, high-protein, low-carb diet.
+The reduction of carbohydrates induces the state of ketosis.

 The common uses of ghee are:

-Overall, grass fed cow ghee if consumed in moderation, can work as a feel-good and everyday staple in your diet.
-Replace the current fats in your diet with ghee good fats, and watch your keto diet work fantastically.’
+Overall, if consumed in moderation, grass-fed cow ghee can work as a feel-good and everyday staple in your diet.
+Replace the current fats in your diet with Ghee good fats, and watch your Keto diet work fantastically.’

 Ghee Composition and its role in the ketogenic diet